NickTech03/osticket-prereqs/README.md

 ## Step 7 - Create the directory C:\PHP

-Now, we're going to create a seperate folder to install `PHP` and we'll create this folder on the `C:\` drive.
+Now, your going to create a seperate folder to install `PHP` and we'll create this folder on the `C:\` drive.

 - Right click on the file explorer icon and open a new tab.
 - Navigate to the `Windows (C:)` by clicking the drop-down on `This PC`.

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/595ba6021ffa70b34ac362408c1ab5bb28a5363b/19.png>

-Next, we'll create a new folder in the `C:\` drive named `PHP`.
+Next, your going to create a new folder in the `C:\` drive named `PHP`.

 - Right click within the `C:\` drive and hover over **New**, then click **Folder**.
 - Name the new folder created `PHP`.